 Asset Purchase Agreement.
-On July 26, 2019, DISH Network entered into an Asset Purchase Agreement (the "APA") with T-Mobile US, Inc. ("TMUS") and Sprint Corporation ("Sprint" and together with TMUS, the "Sellers" and given the consummation of the Sprint-TMUS merger, sometimes referred to as "NTM").

-Pursuant to the APA, at the closing of the transaction, NTM will sell to DISH Network and DISH Network will acquire from NTM certain assets and liabilities associated with Sprint's Boost Mobile, Virgin Mobile and Sprint-branded prepaid mobile services businesses (the "Prepaid Business") for an aggregate purchase price of \$1.4 billion as adjusted for specific categories of net working capital on the Closing Date (the "Prepaid Business Sale").
+On July 26, 2019, DISH Network entered into an Asset Purchase Agreement (the "APA") with T-Mobile US, Inc. ("TMUS") and Sprint Corporation ("Sprint" and together with TMUS, the "Sellers" and given the consummation of the Sprint-TMUS merger, sometimes referred to as "NTM") to acquire from NTM certain assets and liabilities associated with Sprint's Boost Mobile and Sprint-branded prepaid mobile services businesses (the "Prepaid Business") for an aggregate purchase price of \$1.4 billion as adjusted for specific categories of net working capital on the closing date (the "Boost Mobile Acquisition").
+Effective July 1, 2020 (the "Closing Date"), upon the terms and subject to the conditions set forth in the APA, DISH Network and NTM completed the Boost Mobile Acquisition.

-At the closing of the Prepaid Business Sale, DISH Network and NTM will enter into a transition services agreement under which DISH Network will receive certain transitional services (the "TSA"), a master network services agreement for the provision of network services by NTM to DISH Network (the "MNSA"), an option agreement entitling DISH Network to acquire certain decommissioned cell sites and retail stores of NTM (the "Option Agreement") and an agreement under which DISH Network would purchase all of Sprint's 800 MHz spectrum licenses, totaling approximately 13.5 MHz of nationwide wireless spectrum for an additional approximately \$3.59 billion (the "Spectrum Purchase Agreement" and together with the APA, the TSA, the MNSA and the Option Agreement, the "Transaction Agreements").
-See Note 10 "Commitments and Contingencies - Commitments - Sprint Asset Acquisition" of DISH Network's Quarterly Report on Form 10-Q for the three months ended March 31, 2020 for further information on the Transaction Agreements.
+At the closing of the Boost Mobile Acquisition, DISH Network and NTM entered into a transition services agreement under which DISH Network will receive certain transitional services (the "TSA"), a master network services agreement for the provision of network services by NTM to DISH Network (the "MNSA"), an option agreement entitling DISH Network to acquire certain decommissioned cell sites and retail stores of NTM (the "Option Agreement") and an agreement under which DISH Network would purchase all of Sprint's 800 MHz spectrum licenses, totaling approximately 13.5 MHz of nationwide wireless spectrum for an additional approximately \$3.59 billion (the "Spectrum Purchase Agreement" and together with the APA, the TSA, the MNSA and the Option Agreement, the "Transaction Agreements").
+See Note 5 "Acquisitions - Sprint Asset Acquisition" of DISH Network's Quarterly Report on Form 10-Q for the three months ended September 30, 2020 for further information on the Transaction Agreements.